AndresQuijano/CheesMess/README.md

-# CheesMess
+# CheeseMess
 An intent to let people know the impact of interesting topics on their social circle.
 It's part of my path learning NodeJS and is an extension of my initial project CoronaVirus.
+The name comes from the spanish word chismes, that means gossip.
-Technologies: JavaScript, CSS, HTML, MongoDB
+Technologies: JavaScript, CSS, HTML, MongoDB, NodeJS